crwilcox1234/ATAC_pipeline/README.md

 NOTE: if you use a genome with chromosome names without 'chr' before the numbers, you need to go into the utils.py file and remove the chr infront of chr[x] and the below statement.

+##Now use the idr-pipline.py listed above in the scripts.
+Makes multiple idr scripts based on an R1_list.
+##idr-pipline.py is based off of the pipline below

 ```bash
 10.	###RUN IDR PIPELINE####
 #! /bin/bash